Milestones

 2019 - Mount President Jason Adsit launches a vision for the college's future: a comprehensive, institution-wide commitment to service-learning and community engagement.
 The college also celebrated its 60th anniversary.

 2023 - In June, the Mount celebrated the grand opening of the newly renovated Guzman Hall.
-The building would become the new home to several student facing offices, and provide a community space for the Desmond Center for Community Engagement and Wellness, offering accessible and equitable educational, health, and wellness services for community members and families in the local area.
+The building would become the new home to several student facing offices, and provide a community space for the Desmond Center for Community Engagement and Wellness, offering accessible and equitable educational, health, and wellness services for community members and families in the area.

 Special thanks to Dr. James F. Cotter, professor emeritus of English, for providing much of the milestone information.